 The two products are made differently.
 Our DHAA is far less expensive, it is made from only two pure natural products, vegetable glycerine and ascorbic acid.
 The ReCverin 50/50 uses the same ingredients but use a much more involved and precise method of converting the Ascorbic Acid to DHAA.
 Our DHAA-Vitamin C serum has a slight golden tinge to it and the ReCverin product is a crystal clear solution.

-All of the case studies reported here used our DHAA/Ascorbic Acid serum.
+Unless otherwise stated all of the case studies reported here used our DHAA/Ascorbic Acid serum.